How to Warm Up Your Twitter Account Before Outreach

 What is Account Warm-Up?

 Twitter account warm up is the process of establishing legitimate activity patterns before launching outreach campaigns.
-Think of it as building credit history before applying for a loan: you need to prove you're trustworthy before the platform will trust you with higher-volume activities.
+Think of it as building credit history before applying for a loan: you need to prove you are trustworthy before the platform will trust you with higher-volume activities.

-When you warm up Twitter before DM outreach, you're signaling to X's algorithms that you're a real user engaging authentically.
+When you warm up Twitter before DM outreach, you are signaling to X's algorithms that you are a real user engaging authentically.
 This involves:

 - Posting original content that generates engagement